 - Tokay geckos have something that looks like a “third eye” on top of their heads which scientists think helps them navigate different lighting conditions

 Tokay geckos, especially the young, like their hiding spots to be very snug fitting to make them feel secure.
-Provide a few different hiding place options as the geckos like to move around to different temperature and humidity levels as they please.
-For example, one hiding spot can be in a warmer place and another in a cooler place.
-A different hiding spot can be very humid, and one can be more on the drier side.
-As you play around with the setup, you will learn what your particular gecko likes the best.
+Provide a few hiding places as the geckos like to move around to different temperature and humidity levels as they please.
+For example, one hiding spot can be in a warmer, humid place while another is in a cooler, drier area.
+As you play around with the setup, you will learn what your particular gecko likes the most and optimize its housing for optimal tokay gecko care.

 - Newspaper: We are listing this first because it is the simplest option.
 Though it is not the nicest aesthetically, it is effortless to change so you can easily keep the terrarium floor clean and free of bacteria.